View - Action options

 Provides methods for inserting both text and shapes (rectangles or circles) into the view, for example to highlight specific items:

-For example, a rectangle with a green border has been added, alongside some text in red:
+For example, a rectangle with a red border has been added, alongside some text and an arrow:

 Drawing tool